lo-tp/MeteorN/README.md

 - Don't play with  **lsEncrypt** too frequently, because there is a [quota][qt] on how many certificates you can get per week**.

 ## Which Branch to use:
-- master for newest version
+- master for the newest version of Meteor
 - pre1.4 for older version

 ## How to Use the Basic Version